monalisasabina/Crochet-Order-Management-System/Docs/ai_journal.md

 ```
 i want to switch to backend, I just realized i can't do much on the frontend
 after client-side routing. im conversant with Python (SQLAlchemy) for the backend.
-Now I know models.py is used for models, seed.py is for sample data, and app.py
+Now I know models.py is used for models, seed.py is for sample data, and app.py deals with the
-is deals with the API(FLASK).
+API(FLASK).
 Now, i want you to;
  1. differentiate between using Next.js and Python .
  2. give me the basic structure of a next.js backend
  3. is there anything installed?
  4. are we still using SQLAIchemy?
- 5. what API is used? take me through step by step, avoid complex concepts
+ 5. what API is used?
+ take me through step by step, avoid complex concepts
 ```
 1. Differences
    Next.js;
    - uses JavaScript or TypeScript